 Research at Meharry is focused on eliminating health disparities that disproportionately affect people of color and disadvantaged backgrounds.
-Our researchers are pioneering innovations to address the biological, behavioral, molecular, environmental, social, and other factors that contribute to the disproportionate burden of poor health care outcomes in minority and underserved populations.
+Our researchers are pioneering innovations to address the biological, behavioral, molecular, environmental, social, and other factors that contribute to the incommensurate burden of poor health care outcomes in minority and underserved populations.
 At Meharry Medical College, we provide our dedicated researchers with cutting-edge technology and tools that will expand their ideas and concepts to fruition.

 Meharry’s researchers generate new knowledge, perform innovative investigations, and mentor students pursuing degrees in Meharry’s School of Medicine, School of Dentistry, and School of Graduate Studies and Research.
 Our research facilities and cores provide state of the art technology, advanced expertise, and instruction for our faculty, research staff, and trainees.

 Research by Department